ysmiles/javaMasterSlave/README.md

-# javaMasterSlave
+# Java Master Slave Application

-This project is create by Yu Shu mainly for record purpose.
+This project is create by Yu Shu mainly for record purpose of CMPE206.

+## Updates on 3-5-2018

+Reorganized codes to fit Intellij IDE.
+I used Eclipse and shell for developing this project before.

+More modifications of codes may be later.

 ## Introduction